vityobug/homelab/apps/nextcloud/README.md

-# Nextcloud AIO Helm-chart
+# Nextcloud Custom Installation

+For use with CNPG database for high-availability Secrets are stored in HashiCorp Vault

-* Update values.yaml
+* Clone repo
+* Modify the secrets
-* Follow the instructions for installing and updating from [here](https://github.com/nextcloud/all-in-one/tree/main/nextcloud-aio-helm-chart)
+* Point ArgoCD to the repo's dir and deploy app